-The amount of damage that termites cause is shocking.
+The amount of damage done by termites infestation is shocking.
 These tiny but strong creatures feed on wood – the warm weather here doesn’t help, as it makes them work even faster.
 Plus, they can cause health and safety issues around the house, from allergies to collapsed ceilings and patios.
-If you think you have a termite infestation in your house or condo, don’t try to deal with it on your own – get the help of pest control experts.
-Here, the team from Rentokil tells us more about these insects and what to do if you spot an infestation.
+If you think you have termites in the house or condo, don’t try to deal with it on your own – get the help of pest control experts.
+Here, the team from Rentokil tells us more about these insects, signs of infestation and termite treatment.

-There are three main types of termites commonly found in Singapore:
+There are three main types of termites commonly found here:

 - Subterranean termites live in soil and depend on its moisture.
 From there, they climb up structures to find wood (particularly damp wood) to feed on.
 But this doesn’t mean that higher floors are spared: the creatures are very mobile and can travel upwards through mud tubes from the soil.